 About ten arc flashes occur on work sites every day in the United States.
 These electrical accidents pose workplace burn injury dangers to all electricians, factory workers, or construction workers near the arc.
 Serious injuries may result from the high levels of heat and intense pressure associated with the arc flash.

-Contact an Electrical Injury Lawyer
+Contact an Electrocution Injury Lawyer

 Following an electrical injury where you suspect there was negligence or simply have questions about what may have happened, you should contact and experienced catastrophic injury and product liability lawyer.

 An electrical injury may have a long lasting impact and should be addressed by a lawyer qualified in complex personal injury matters.
 The legal recourses from an accident will depend on what caused the electrical injury.

 The injury may have been caused by a defective product, mismanagement, or independent contractor negligence during industrial or construction work.
 A subcontractor or third party defendant may also be subject to general negligence.

 In addition to Worker’s Compensation, a victim may deserve further compensation for pain and suffering, past and future medical expenses, lost past and future wages, and loss of quality of life.